Jay-study-nildana/FrontEndForStudents/ReactJSForStudents/StarterNASAAPODReactJS/addnewcomponents.md

 # adding a new component

 This is the flow to add a new endpoint, in a new view component.

 For example, say, you have a new API endpoint that you want to start consuming and showing the data in this app.

-Look at the following files, for additional comments and clarity.
-Folder is, 'randomstuffgenerator'

-1. AccountClaims.js
-1. AccountClaimsTable.js
-1. RandomQuoteList.js
-1. RandomQuoteItem.js

-This would be the flow.

 # Step One - actions.js